renesas-rz/rzg2_bsp_scripts/image_creator/README.md

     $ gedit my_demo_config.ini
     $ ./create_image.sh my_demo_config.ini

-Note that the script uses 'sudo', so you might be prompted to enter your account password.
+Note that the script uses 'sudo' to run some commands, so you might be prompted to enter your account password.